Are you Helping or Enabling a Loved One’s Addiction?

 It is very often the case that when we find out a loved one has an addiction we help them.
 However there is much confusion with the blurry lines between ‘helping’ and ‘enabling’ in this kind of situation.
-When ‘helping’ a loved one or friend we are actively doing something to better their life that they cannot do at that moment in time.
-This can range from a multitude of things, such as finding them an appropriate rehabilitation centre or counselling or encouraging them to go to 12-step group meetings.
-These are all constructive actions that are proactive in helping the addict move away from their addiction into their recovery path.
+When ‘helping’ a loved one we are actively doing something to better their life, that they cannot do at that moment in time.
+This can range from a multitude of things, such as finding them an rehab or encouraging them to go to 12-step meetings.
+These are all constructive actions that are proactive in helping the addict move away from their addiction into recovery.

 The Haynes Clinic is an alcohol and drug rehabilitation centre which offers detox and counselling for drug and alcohol problems.
 Call 01462 851414 for free and confidential advice.